It’s easier than you might think to find the best coffee for the Ninja Coffee Bar. There are only a few things to keep in mind when you’re shopping.

 In this case, simply finding what you just like the most in any kind of coffee maker or from any café is your answer to how to find the best coffee for the Ninja coffee bar.

 Love the lighter roast at the coffee shop around the corner?
 See if they sell bags of it there or can tell you where to get one.
-As long as you’re keeping up with the Ninja Coffee Bar’s recommended cleaning cycle (don’t worry, it’ll remind you), you should enjoy your newly acquired bag of your favorite coffee at home.
+As long as you’re keeping up with the Ninja Coffee Bar’s recommended cleaning cycle (don’t worry, it’ll remind you), you should enjoy the newly acquired bag of your favorite coffee at home.

 If you need a smooth, bright, one-size-fits-all kind of brew recommendation you can find at the grocery store or online, consider:

-- Caribou Coffee’s Daybreak Blend (about $12.00/lb), which is citrusy and bright and balanced out by a nutty flavor and a hint of sweetness.
+- Caribou Coffee’s Daybreak Blend, which is citrusy and bright and balanced out by a nutty flavor and a hint of sweetness.
 It’s perfect for starting out the day when you don’t want anything too complicated.
 This blend is made from beans grown in the Americas and East Africa.
 The nuances of flavor would likely get lost in a specialty drink, but it’s delicious on its own.

 If You Prefer Iced or Blended Drinks

-Get a full-bodied coffee with strong flavor that can stand on its own against melting ice and anything you’ll be adding to your blended beverage.
+Get a full-bodied coffee with a strong flavor that can stand on its own against melting ice and anything you’ll be adding to your blended beverage.
 Try:

 - Peet’s Coffee’s Brazil Minas Naturais, which is a medium roast, full-bodied coffee from Brazil.
 It’s smooth enough to be good iced with nothing added, but strong enough to hold its own against sugar, ice, and milk.
 Get a 12-oz. bag of it online or at the grocery store for around $11.00.